Andolatam/api-docs/source/includes/_shipping.md

 }
 ```
 ```json
 Request Example
 {
   "trackingID":"2747"
 }
 ```

-Through this endpoints the users can DELETE their shipments.
+The users can delete their shipments.
 In order to begin a new cancellation, the trackingID is required, provided after the confirmation of a new shipment.

 ### HTTP Request